EthanCornell/Cache-replacement-policies/README.md

 Replace `[input file]`, `[algorithm]`, `[num_frames]`, `[show_process]`, and `[debug]` with your preferred settings.

-# Page Replacement Algorithm Execution Results
+# Cache Replacement Algorithm Execution Results

 This section presents the execution results of various page replacement algorithms.
 These results were obtained under a test environment with specific conditions described below.